intermine/im-docs/docs/about/get-involved.rst

-So You Want to Develop for InterMine
+How to Get Involved
 =====================================

 This document sets out the development processes for those contributing to the `InterMine code base <https://github.com/intermine/intermine>`_.
 It specifically refers to the main application code-base, but these practices should be employed in an ideal world on all code bases.
-This document is normative.

 There is no distinction between the processes that developers should follow internally or externally - all code contributions, whether from core team members or outside contributers, should be treated the same.

 Branches
 -----------